Kelly Brown: International career

 Brown was injured during the 2011 Six Nations campaign while playing for Scotland against England at Twickenham, where he had to be stretchered off after a long pause in play.
 He returned from injury and was part of the Scotland squad for the 2011 Rugby World Cup, starting the opening 3 matches.

 On 30 October 2012 it was announced that, after a lengthy injury that ruled him out of the 6 nations, Brown would return to captain Scotland for his 50th cap in the first Autumn test of 2012 against New Zealand, becoming the 32nd player to win 50 or more cpas.

 In all he played for Scotland on 64 occasions, with 14 as captain.

 Brown also played Scotland rugby sevens team, competing in the 2005 Rugby World Cup Sevens in Hong Kong. scoring two tries as Scotland reached the last eight of the tournament.

 Coaching career

 Following his retirement, Brown took up a coaching role at Saracens' academy, he left the role in August 2020 to become a senior team coach at former club Glasgow Warriors.
 He returned to Saracens in February 2021.
+He left Saracens in 2023 to take up a position in the Affordable Housing leadership team at the Places for People social enterprise.